UPCOMING & CURRENT OPERATIONS

-Crowdy Reservoir: We are currently undertaking a clear-fell operation of two small blocks of Sitka Spruce on the south eastern side of the reservoir.
+Crowdy Reservoir: We are currently undertaking a clear-fell operation of two small blocks of Sitka Spruce on the north western side of the reservoir.
 This operation is being undertaken slightly earlier in the year to avoid any impact on the starling populations within the area.
-During this time, public access will be restricted due to the harvesting operations, this is to protect both the public and our contractors. .
-The timber is being extracted away from the reservoir through the nearby Forestry Commission land.
+During this time, there will be no public access due to the harvesting operations, this is to protect both the public and our contractors.
+Therefore, the reservoir carpark will be closed from Monday 19th August for approximately 4 weeks.
+The resulting brash will be burnt and this is covered under a waste exemption licence.
 These two areas will be replanted with native broadleaves to provide more beneficial habitat for native species.
-This operation will begin week beginning 21st August 2023 and finished by 21st September 2023.
 Warning and information signs will be in place and we appreciate your cooperation in adhering to these and apologise for any inconvenience caused.

-Burrator Reservoir: We will shortly be clear-felling an area of conifer species between the reservoir and the arboretum carpark.
-This is in line with the long term management plan and improving the riparian zones and replacing them with wet woodland species.
-This will improve the biodiversity and the water quality flowing into the reservoir.
-In addition to this, we will be clear felling the sitka spruce element in the riparian zone of Narrator Brook which runs through the arboretum and again replanting with wet woodland species.
-This work is in line with UK Forestry Standard (UKFS) Forest and Water Guidelines.
-Unfortunately, this will cause some disruption and permissive paths will need to be closed to facilitate this operation.
-Your cooperation in adhering to all information and warning signs is much appreciated.
+Burrator Reservoir: We have clear-felled an area of conifer species between the reservoir and arboretum car park and also along Narrator Brook.
+This is in line with the long term management plan of improving the riparian zones and these areas have been restocked with wet woodland species.
+This will improve the biodiversity and water quality flowing into the reservoir.
+This work is in line with the UK Forestry Standard and Forest and Water Guidelines.

 Roadford Forest